SPM is a web-based scenario development, modeling, and data

 Governments (SACOG) and San Diego Association of Government

-development.
-In order to make the tool useful to subregions and
+make the customized tool useful to subregions and local

-local jurisdictions, SCAG formed a Working Group that includes
+jurisdictions, SCAG formed a Working Group in 2013 that included

 representatives from all counties and subregions in the SCAG